 Students in good standing in the Honors Program can apply for up to $1,000 per academic year (September 1 to August 31) to cover the cost of approved activities and up to a total of $2,000 over their tenure in the Honors Program.
 Please note that students admitted after the first year are eligible for a pro-rated portion of funds, such that sophomore admits may receive a total of up to $1,500 and juniors up to $1,000.

 The Honors Program recommends that students seek alternative and/or supplemental sources of funding for their educational enhancement opportunities in order to make these funds go further.
-For example, academic departments and honors societies will often provide some support for travel to conference, and splitting cost between multiple sources can be very effective in stretching the funding available.
+For example, academic departments and honors societies will often provide some support for travel to conferences, and splitting the cost between multiple sources can be very effective in stretching the funding available.

+HEES represents an investment by Clarkson in your scholarly and professional development, and may not be used for other activities.
 The following includes examples of enhancement opportunities eligible for HEES:

-- Supplies, materials and travel expenses involved in approved research, scholarship, and artistic activities
+- Supplies, materials and travel expenses involved in approved research, scholarship, and

-- Unpaid international or domestic internships
+- Travel and room/board for unpaid international or domestic internships

 - Fees and travel expenses for study abroad and exchange programs or NCHC programs such as Partners in the Parks